GluuFederation/flex/docs/casa/administration/admin-console.md

 ## Enabled Methods

-Updates need to be made in both the Gluu Server and Casa to get Casa operational.
+Updates need to be made in both the Gluu Flex Server and Casa to get Casa operational.

-### Enable Authentication Scripts (Gluu)
+### Enable Authentication Scripts (Gluu Flex)

-The Gluu Server uses [interception scripts](https://gluu.org/docs/ce/admin-guide/custom-script/) to implement user authentication.
-For each type of 2FA credential that should be manageable in Casa, the corresponding authentication script **must be** enabled in Gluu.
+The Gluu Flex Server uses [interception scripts](https://gluu.org/docs/ce/admin-guide/custom-script/) to implement user authentication.
+For each type of 2FA credential that should be manageable in Casa, the corresponding authentication script **must be** enabled in Gluu Flex.

-To enable authentication methods in Gluu, open oxTrust and navigate to  `Configuration` > `Manage custom scripts`.
+To enable authentication methods in Gluu Flex, open oxTrust and navigate to  `Configuration` > `Manage custom scripts`.
 Enable the interception script for each type of 2FA credential that should be manageable in Casa - i.e. `fido2`, `u2f`, `super_gluu`, `otp`, and/or `twilio_sms`.